A party advertised on Facebook urged under-aged teens to bring permission slips from a parent to let them drink their own alcohol.

 The Facebook page set up to entice young people to the event has also been taken down.

-However, police acknowledge that there may well still be advertising going on off the internet and are warning parents to be vigilant about it.
+However, police acknowledge that there may well still be advertising off the internet and are warning parents to be vigilant about it.

 "It would be highly disappointing to think that parents would knowingly allow their child to head off from home to an event like this involving alcohol," said Wylie.